Why Is Pluto Not A Planet?

 The Ninth Planet?

-To understand why Pluto was once defined as a planet and why that definition was eventually changed, we must first understand the history of this small world.
-Pluto was discovered in 1930 by the American astronomer Clyde Tombaugh.
-Tombaugh had been tasked with finding what was then referred to as "Planet X." Astronomers believed that an object roughly the mass of Earth existed beyond the orbit of Neptune because, at the time, astronomers could not explain certain aspects of the orbits of Uranus and Neptune.
-The orbits of Uranus and Neptune were slightly tilted, and based on the measured sizes and masses of the two planets, astronomers simply could not explain why they were tilted.
-However, if another planet existed outside the orbit of Neptune, its gravitational pull could explain the changes observed in the orbits of Uranus and Neptune.
-Astronomers called this mystery world "Planet X." Astronomers worldwide began their search.
-In 1930, Clyde Tombaugh became the first astronomer to confirm the existence of an object orbiting the Sun beyond Neptune.
+To understand why Pluto was once defined as a planet and why that definition was eventually changed, we must first explore the history of this small world.
+Pluto was discovered in 1930 by American astronomer Clyde Tombaugh, who had been tasked with finding what was then referred to as "Planet X." Astronomers believed an object roughly the mass of Earth existed beyond Neptune's orbit because they could not explain certain aspects of Uranus and Neptune's orbits.
+The orbits of Uranus and Neptune were slightly tilted, and based on the measured sizes and masses of these two planets, astronomers could not determine why they were tilted.
+However, if another planet existed outside Neptune's orbit, its gravitational pull could account for the changes observed in the orbits of Uranus and Neptune.
+This mystery world was called "Planet X." Astronomers around the world began their search, and in 1930, Clyde Tombaugh became the first astronomer to confirm the existence of an object orbiting the Sun beyond Neptune.

 Interestingly, this object was located almost exactly where astronomers had predicted Planet X would be.
 The object was soon named Pluto, after the Roman god of the underworld.
 For decades, astronomers believed they had discovered the ninth planet in our solar system.
-The true size and mass of Pluto would remain a mystery until the discovery of Pluto's largest moon Charon in 1978.
-With the discovery of an object in orbit around Pluto, astronomers could accurately determine the mass of Pluto.
-Rather than being the mass of Earth as had been believed, Pluto was merely 0.2% of the mass of Earth.
-That made Pluto significantly less massive than even our moon, and it soon became obvious that Pluto was not Planet X. Pluto was simply too small to be causing the changes observed in the orbits of Uranus and Neptune.
-Interestingly, with the Voyager 2 flybys of Uranus and Neptune in the 1980s, astronomers were able to measure the masses of both Uranus and Neptune with extraordinary accuracy, uncovering that the initial numbers used to predict the existence of Planet X had been wrong.
-With their true masses known, astronomers were able to now explain the orbits of Uranus and Neptune without invoking the existence of another planet.
-Pluto may not have been Planet X or nearly as massive as was once believed.
-However, it was still defined as a planet.
+The true size and mass of Pluto remained a mystery until the discovery of Pluto's largest moon, Charon, in 1978.
+With this discovery of an object in orbit around Pluto, astronomers could accurately determine Pluto's mass.
+Instead of being the mass of Earth as previously thought, Pluto was merely 0.2% of Earth's mass.
+This made Pluto significantly less massive than even our moon, revealing that Pluto was not Planet X. It became obvious that Pluto was simply too small to be causing the changes observed in the orbits of Uranus and Neptune.
+Interestingly, with the Voyager 2 flybys of Uranus and Neptune in the 1980s, astronomers measured the masses of both planets with extraordinary accuracy, uncovering that the initial numbers used to predict the existence of Planet X were incorrect.
+With their true masses known, astronomers could now explain the orbits of Uranus and Neptune without invoking another planet's existence.
+Although Pluto may not have been Planet X or nearly as massive as once believed, it was still defined as a planet.

 What Is A Planet?